-- black and white copying facilities at Beechwood Road, Brighouse, Central Lending and Central Reference (Halifax), Elland, Hebden Bridge, King Cross, Mixenden, Northowram, Rastrick, Skircoat, Sowerby Bridge and Todmorden libraries;
+- black and white copying facilities are available at Beechwood Road, Brighouse, Central Library on the ground floor and in the Local Studies Department, Elland, Hebden Bridge, King Cross, Mixenden, Northowram, Rastrick, Skircoat, Sowerby Bridge and Todmorden libraries;

-- colour copying facilities at Central Lending and Central Reference (Halifax) libraries.
+- colour copying facilities at Central Library on the ground floor.

 |Size||Black and white||Colour|